Henry, Margrave of the Franks: Reign of Charles the Fat

-Louis the Younger died in January 882 and was succeeded by Charles the Fat, who thus reunited the East Frankish kingdom of Louis the German.
-Under Charles, Henry's career is a succession of battles with Viking raiders.
+Louis the Younger died in January 882 and was succeeded by Charles the Fat, who was made Emperor of the Carolingian realm the year before and reunited the East Frankish kingdom of his father Louis the German.
+Under Charles, Henry's career was a succession of battles with Viking raiders.
 Charles almost immediately sent Henry with an army to besiege Asselt, where an army of Vikings was encamped.
 According to the Annals of Fulda, Henry and Charles's nephew Arnulf led the advance guard, with Henry in charge of the Frankish contingent and Arnulf leading the Bavarian troops.
 Charles arrived with the main force in May 882.

 Having received oaths from the Viking leaders, the siege of Asselt was considered a success and the Frankish army withdrew.
-After his Christmas court in 882, the king sent Henry against some Vikings who had raided Deventer.
+After spending some time at his Christmas court in 882, the emperor sent Henry against some Vikings who had raided Deventer.
 According to the Annals of Fulda, Henry "settled matters as well as he could, and returned."
 In late 883, Henry marched against the Vikings again, inflicting severe losses on them.
 According to the Annals of Fulda, "it is said that not one escaped".
 Henry, however, was wounded in the fighting.

 In 884, Henry won two more victories over the Vikings, slaughtering them "wherever they wanted to go to plunder", according to the annalist of Fulda.
 Some Vikings who had been harrying West Francia then overwintered in the Hesbaye in 884–85.
 In early 885, Henry and Archbishop Liutbert of Mainz surprised them in their camp.
 The survivors fled by night, leaving their plunder behind.
 Henry and Liutbert are the most prominent men (after the Carolingian kings) in the latter part of the Mainz recension of the Annals of Fulda.
 This is probably because its author was a partisan of Louis the Younger, as Henry and Liutbert had been Louis's chief advisors.